amakadia/svd_for_pose/README.md

 ```

 # Experiments

+## TensorFlow experiments
+For the experiments which we (re)implemented in TensorFlow, the [code is available in a google_research package](https://github.com/google-research/google-research/tree/master/special_orthogonalization).

 ## Inverse Kinematics
 This is the experiment reported in Section 4.4.2 and Table 6 of the paper.